Agriculture Business Practice Group

 Marc’s passion for the agricultural industry is systemic to his life, both professionally and personally.
 He graduated from Cal Poly, San Luis Obispo, a major agricultural school.
 While majoring in Accounting in the School of Business there, he maintained his own vegetable and herb garden as his food source.
 After graduation, he became a California CPA.
 He began his professional career with an initial focus on the agricultural industry (oranges, almonds and dairies) with clients at Touche Ross & Co. (now Deloitte), a top international CPA firm.
 His scope continues to expand into contemporary opportunities such as cannabis.
 Delighting in Napa, Marc has partially resided there for more than 15 years.
 His wedding was at the Souverain Winery (now Coppola).
 He is a member of the Napa Chamber of Commerce and holds a Certificate in Accounting and Finance in the Wine Industry from Sonoma State University.
 Also, he is obtaining his Master of Science in Accounting at Golden Gate University.

-Marc collaborates with his strong partner team: Jack Doty, Jesse Gutierrez, Jerry Johnson, Doug Kennedy and Tom Sheppard.
+Marc collaborates with his strong partner team: Dale Tate, Jesse Gutierrez, Jerry Johnson, Doug Kennedy and Tom Sheppard.
 These CFOs2GO Partners possess expertise in agriculture, sustainability (water and energy), family business, wine operations and banking.